An Agent-Based Framework for the Automatic Validation of Mathematical Optimization Models: Tests Coverage for Optimization Models

 Common type of mutations include value and decision mutations.
 Value mutations involve changing the literal or constant values in the code.
 These mutations simulate scenarios where an incorrect value is used, helping ensure that the tests validate the proper handling of data.
 Decision mutations focus on the logical structure of the code, especially the conditions that control the flow of execution (such as if or while statements).
 These mutations simulate errors in decision-making logic.

-\subsection{Tests Coverage for Optimization Models}
+\section{Tests Coverage for Optimization Models}

 Software coverage \cite{10.1093/comjnl/bxm021} is aimed at giving a measure of the adequacy of testing.
 For example, it may count the percentage of statements that were executed by any test in the testing set.
 Compared to software development, optimization problems typically involve fewer programming constructs, often just a few dozen instead of thousands, and those requirements tend to be more clearly defined, change less frequently, and involve less integration with existing systems.
 However, optimization problems are more challenging when it comes to the mathematical modeling, the choice of algorithms and solvers, and managing computational complexity.
 Thus, we expect that testing and validation of optimization problems will be generally simpler than it is for large-scale software projects.
-For testing of the optimization models we will use decision and value mutations which should be sufficient to cover most frequent automatically generated optimization models issues. \paragraph{Mutation Coverage of Optimization Models} As described above, a common way of defining mutation coverage is through the ratio of number of "killed" mutations to overall mutations generated.
-In our context mutations are applied to the constraints of a given problem in the benchmark.
-For example, a constraint of a given problem in the benchmark may state that $x + y \leq 8$ and its mutant may be $x + y \leq 7$ (changing the constant 8 to the constant 7).
+For testing of the optimization models we will use decision and value mutations which should be sufficient to cover most frequent automatically generated optimization models issues.